Sales Commission Structure: A No-Nonsense Guide

 Tighten definitions before you launch

-- Payment timing: Commission is earned only after the deal meets the company's booking, delivery, and validation criteria.
+- Payment timing: Earned after booking, delivery, and validation.

-- Discount treatment: Commissionable value reflects approved pricing rules, not list price fantasy.
+- Discount treatment: Commissionable value reflects pricing rules, not list price.

-- Territory credit: Credit goes only to the rep with documented ownership and verified execution in the account.
+- Territory credit: Credit goes to the rep with documented ownership and verified execution.

 The standard to hold